tstephen/cbc/wp-content/plugins/featured-image-from-url/readme.txt

 = Is any action necessary before removing FIFU?

-* Access Settings and run Clean Metadata.
+* Access settings and clean the metadata.

 = What's the metadata created by FIFU?